puppetlabs/puppet-specifications/language/expressions.md

   r-value and statement type, they all produce a value, and a function should produce Ruby nil (mapped to undef) if no other valid return value is suitable.
 * A function call is never an L-value (a function can not produce something that is assignable).
+* A call to a Type is the same as calling the function `new` with that type as the first argument.

 **Parameters**

 * Parameters may be optionally typed by preceding them with a type expression